 * Please note that jurisdictional requirements are subject to change.

-Tuition for the Class of 2014 is $31,500.
-This amount includes the three required fees (Information Technology, Facilities, and Activities fees) that the University charges.
+Tuition for the Class of 2015 is $32,490.
+This amount includes the Information Technology, Facilities, and Activities fees.

-This fee does not cover textbooks and supplies.
-These are additional costs to be paid by the student.
+Textbooks and supplies are additional costs to be paid by the student.

-Tuition payments are due based on the Bursar's schedule.
+Tuition payment due dates are listed on the Bursar's schedule.
 Fall tuition is due in August, spring tuition is due in December, and summer tuition is due in May.